Shortly before the age of four, Jason* spoke his first words. And not just a word here and there, but three-word sentences.

 As soon as she found the diet, Crystal cleared out her pantry and started her son on it.
 The Specific Carbohydrate Diet (SCD) is so-called because it only allows specific carbohydrates, those which won’t trigger inflammation.
 SCD eliminates grains, sugars and other foods that contribute to inflammation and irritation.

-Although dairy is allowed on SCD, the Jordan family removed it from Ammon’s diet.
+Although dairy is allowed on SCD, the Jordan family removed it from Jason’s diet.
 Dairy, for many, has been found to be irritating for digestive issues and a contributor to inflammation.

 Within just two weeks, positive changes began popping up.
-Ammon’s digestive issues cleared and his skin color returned to normal.
+Jason’s digestive issues cleared and his skin color returned to normal.

 Then he spoke his first words.
 “It was like a choir singing,” Crystal recalls.